Altos de Jalisco: Charro

-Jalisco's charro tradition is particularly strong in the Los Altos region.
+Jalisco's charro tradition is particularly strong in Los Altos.
 In Spain, a charro is a native of the province of Salamanca, especially in the area of Alba de Tormes, Vitigudino, Ciudad Rodrigo and Ledesma.
 It's likely that the Mexican charro tradition derived from Spanish horsemen who came from Salamanca and settled in Los Altos de Jalisco.

 Architecture of Los Altos

-Many of Los Altos's older architectural structures, including entire sections of Pre-Hispanic and colonial, have been designated World Heritage sites and Pueblo Mágico for their historical, cultural, artistic significance.
-Lagos de Moreno is only one city in Los Altos de Jalisco on the lists of Pueblo Magico out of 121.
-The architecture in Los Altos are heavy influenced by European architects during the Spanish Colonial to early WWI era.
+Some of Los Altos’ older architectural structures, both Pre-Hispanic and colonial, have been designated Pueblo Mágico or National Patrimony protected by Mexico's INAH for their historical, cultural or artistic significance.
+Lagos de Moreno is only one city in Los Altos de Jalisco on the lists of Pueblo Mágicos.
+The architecture in Los Altos is heavy influenced by European architects during the Spanish Colonial to early WWI era.